jamesshore/quixote/docs/QElement.md

 * We don't support the `overflow: overlay` property and probably never will.
 It's deprecated.

-* The `element.rendered` descriptors don't work on IE 8.
+* The `element.rendered` properties don't work on IE 8.
 This is due to bugs in IE 8's reporting of the `clip` property.
 You can check for IE 8's broken behavior with the [quixote.browser.misreportsClipAutoProperty()](quixote.md#quixotebrowser) browser detect.

 * Some browsers, such as IE 11 and Chrome Mobile 44, misreport the value of the `clip` property under certain circumstances.
-This could cause the `element.rendered` descriptors to throw an error.
+This could cause the `element.rendered` properties to throw an error.
 You can check for this broken behavior with the [quixote.browser.misreportsAutoValuesInClipProperty()](quixote.md#quixotebrowser) browser detect.

 ## Methods